coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. exn:: No such assumption.
       :undocumented:

-   .. tacv:: eassumption
+   .. tacn:: eassumption
-      :name: eassumption

-      This tactic behaves like :tacn:`assumption` but is able to handle goals with existential variables.
+      Behaves like :tacn:`assumption` but is able to handle goals and hypotheses with existential variables.

-.. tacn:: refine @term
+.. tacn:: {? simple } {? notypeclasses } refine @one_term
    :name: refine

-   This tactic applies to any goal.
-It behaves like :tacn:`exact` with a big
-   difference: the user can leave some holes (denoted by ``_`` or :n:`(_ : @type)`) in the term. :tacn:`refine` will generate as many subgoals as there are remaining holes in the elaborated term.
-The type of holes must be either synthesized by the system or declared by an explicit cast like ``(_ : nat -> Prop)``.
+   Behaves like :tacn:`exact` but allows holes (denoted by ``_`` or :n:`(_ : @type)`) in :n:`@one_term`. :tacn:`refine` generates as many
+   subgoals as there are remaining holes in the elaborated term.
+The types of these holes must be inferable or declared by an explicit cast such as ``(_ : nat -> Prop)``.
 Any subgoal that occurs in other subgoals is automatically shelved, as if calling :tacn:`shelve_unifiable`.

+   `simple`
+     If specified, don't shelve any subgoals or perform beta reduction.

+   `notypeclasses`
-The produced subgoals (shelved or not) are *not* candidates for typeclass resolution, even if they have a type-class type as conclusion, letting the user control when and how typeclass resolution is launched on them.
-This low-level tactic can be useful to advanced users.
+     If specified, do checking without resolving typeclasses.
+The generated subgoals (shelved or not) are *not* candidates for typeclass resolution, even if they have a typeclass type as their conclusion.

    .. example::